 This page provides a non-exhaustive list of my professional, academic, and personal projects.
 Almost all my professional projects are closed-source.
-Most of my academic projects can’t be shared due to honor code regulations.
+Most of my academic coursework projects can’t be shared due to honor code regulations.
 An exception are projects that were suggested individually, and of course projects related to research.

 Some of the projects mentioned below are publicly available on my GitHub repository.

 - S-RASTER: Contraction Clustering for Evolving Data Streams: conceived the idea, implemented a proof-of-concept, mathematically formalized the algorithm and described it in a paper (Fraunhofer-Chalmers Research Centre for Industrial Mathematics, Oct 2019 to Mar 2020)